dradtke/blog/content/post/gtk-giphy.md

 ## Signals (not the Unix kind)

-GLib signals are the means by which GTK+ applications operate.
-Since it's an event-driven toolkit, the application will sit idle until some event occurs that requires it to take action.
+Signals are the means by which GTK+ applications operate.
+GLib is an event-driven toolkit, which means the application will sit idle until some event occurs that requires it to take action.
 Every single action you take, such as pressing a key or moving the mouse, generates a signal, and every signal can have callbacks connected to it (not unlike event listeners in Javascript).
 Most of the signals emitted during an application's